What is a Beauty Salon Room Rental Agreement?

-A Beauty Room Rental Agreement is a contract to rent out a room in your beauty salon/spa to a freelancer, such as a beauty therapist, masseuse or cosmetic practitioner.
+A Beauty Salon Room Rental Agreement is a contract to rent a room in a beauty salon/spa to a freelancer, such as a beauty therapist, masseuse or cosmetic practitioner.

 The freelancer is self-employed and runs their own business.
 As an independent contractor, they have their own clients, set their own hours and provide their own equipment.
 They pay a Licence Fee to the salon in exchange for use of the premises.

 If you have a beauty room to rent, our template has you covered!

 Do I need a contract to rent a room in a beauty salon?